Looking for a Bourbon Apple Fritter Pancakes Recipe?

 These pancakes are gluten-free – and you can’t tell.
 I’ll admit, sometimes gluten-free things taste a little gritty to me, but these pancakes are perfect.
 You could probably sub in some whole wheat pastry flour for the gluten-free baking mix, so don’t sweat it if you don’t have any on hand.

-I also love the dark, caramel-ly color of these pancakes; their look and taste remind me a little of fritters, hence the name.
-Their darker, caramel color comes from the maple syrup and bourbon apple filling.
+I also love the dark, caramel-ly colour of these pancakes; their look and taste remind me a little of fritters, hence the name.
+Their darker caramel colour comes from the maple syrup and bourbon apple filling.
 So, in addition to being gluten-free, these puppies are refined sugar-free as well!
-It's a win-win for everyone :-)
+It’s a win-win for everyone 🙂

 2 c. gluten-free baking mix with xanthan gum added